isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 should not be specified in the passive-backup mode.
 The ``wait-backup-ack`` is a boolean parameter not present in previous examples.
 It defaults to ``false`` and must not be modified in the load-balancing and hot-standby modes.
-In the passive-backup mode this parameter can be set to ``true`` which causes the primary server to expect acknowledgments to the lease updates from the backup servers prior to responding to the DHCP client.
-It ensures that the lease was propagated to all servers before the client is given the lease, but it poses a risk of loosing a DHCP service if there is a communication problem with one of the backup servers.
-This setting also increases the latency of the DHCP response because of the time that the primary spends waiting for the acknowledgements.
-We recommend that the ``wait-backup-ack`` is left at its default value if the DHCP service reliability is more important than consistency of the lease information between the primary and the backups and in all cases when the DHCP service latency should be minimal.
+In the passive-backup mode this parameter can be set to ``true``, which causes the primary server to expect acknowledgments to the lease updates from the backup servers prior to responding to the DHCP client.
+It ensures that the lease has propagated to all servers before the client is given the lease, but it poses a risk of losing a DHCP service if there is a communication problem with one of the backup servers.
+This setting also increases the latency of the DHCP response, because of the time that the primary spends waiting for the acknowledgements.
+We recommend that the ``wait-backup-ack`` setting be left at its default value, if the DHCP service reliability is more important than consistency of the lease information between the primary and the backups, and in all cases when the DHCP service latency should be minimal.

 .. _ha-sharing-lease-info: